Dolly Fine Pt. 3: The Lady In Red Vanishes

 Ep.
-11—Dolly Fine, The Madam In Red & The Atherton Report of ’37
+11—Dolly Fine, The Lady In Red & Frisco’s Empire of Vice

 Dolly Fine was one of San Francisco’s last great madams and a defining figure of the city’s wide-open 1930s nightlife.
 Tall, blonde, impeccably dressed, and deeply embedded in the city’s underworld, Dolly ran one of the most profitable and professionally managed...